securekey/pkcs11perf/README.md

 ```

 ##### binary arguments:
+ Available arguments are:
-	--hashAlgorithm or -g   Default: "SHA2"
+	--hashAlgorithm or -g           Security Algorithm      Default: "SHA2"
-	--level or -l           Default: 256
+	--level or -l                   Security Level          Default: 256
-	--library or -r         Default: full path in the above command is the default value
+	--library or -r                 HSM Library Path(s)     Default: full path in the above command is the default value
-	--storePath or -s       Default: "".
+	--storePath or -s               Store Path              Default: "".
 It can be any locally available path.
-	--storeLabel or -b      Default: "ForFabric"
+	--storeLabel or -b              Store Label             Default: "ForFabric"
-	--pin or -p             Default: "98765432"
+	--pin or -p                     Store Pin               Default: "98765432"
-	--softVerify or -v      Default: false
+	--softVerify or -v              Soft Verify             Default: false
-	--msg or -m             Default: "Hello World"
+	--msg or -m                     Message to Sign by BCCSP using a generated key  Default: "Hello World"
-	--iterations or -i      Default: 100
+	--iterations or -i              Number of times to run the PKCS11 Sign function Default: 100
-	--throttle or -t        Default: 0s, ie no throttling
+	--throttleSign or -t            Throttle between each PKCS11 Sign function      Default: 0s, ie no throttling
-	--throttleVerify or -y  Default: 0s, ie no throttling
+	--throttleVerify or -y          Throttle between each PKCS11 Verify function    Default: 0s, ie no throttling
+	--concurrencyLimitSign or -c    Concurrency Limit of Sign function              Default: 250
+	--burstSign or -b               # of Burst calls of Sign function               Default: 10
+	--concurrencyLimitVerify or -f  Concurrency Limit of Verify function            Default: 250
+	--burstVerify or -e             # of Burst calls of Verify function             Default: 10